Jorge-LF/TFG/README.md

 3-Run the Macro and select a specific diameter size for the ROI.
 4-The macro will ask to select the Movie and also the results obtained from the Manual Tracking (with the positions) 5-The generated results will give a mean intensity of the ROI area in the defined position at each time point

+Lenguage in Fiji for this macro to work: IJ1 Macro